video.NET user guide

 Forced subtitles are subtitles that appear in movies when someone talks in a foreign language.
 If you’re watching an English speaking movie and someone speaks Chinese for instance, you need that subtitle to appear.
 You do not need to manually select a subtitle track for ‘forced’, just select a 'forced subtitle' option in the 'foreign audio search' box.
 When you start your encode, the program will scan for, and include if found automatically.

-Because of device constraints, and the mp4 format in general, certain things, or options, won't work with mp4 files like they do with MKV so please bear this in mind.
-Having selectable subtitles from dvds and blu-ray discs is currently an unsupported feature of mp4, thus, selecting dvd (VOBSUB) or blu-ray (PGS) subtitles may force them to be burned in (permanent) into the video if outputting to mp4.
+Because of device constraints, and the mp4 format in general, certain things, or options, won't work with mp4 files like they do with mkv so please bear this in mind.
+Having selectable subtitles from dvds (vobsub) and blu-ray discs (pgs) is currently an unsupported feature of mp4, thus, selecting these will force them to be burned in (permanent) into the video if outputting to mp4.

 Currently, video.NET is still 'beta' software so there may be bugs or problems that need to be 'ironed out'.
 Please give feedback.

-video.NET uses the handrakecli for scanning and transcoding your input video files, handbrake does all the hard work, and video.NET releases are usually always compiled with the latest stable nightly builds of handbrake.
+video.NET uses the handrakecli for scanning and transcoding your input video files, handbrake does all the hard work, and video.NET releases are usually always compiled with the latest stable nightlies of handbrake.